opipari/DeepRobWeb/syllabus.md

    - Programming: ROB 320, EECS 281, or equivalent
    - Linear Algebra: ROB 101, MATH 214, MATH 217, or equivalent
  - Recommended prerequisites:
-   - Prior experience with the [Python programming language](https://www.python.org/) is recommended.
+   - Prior experience with the [Python programming language](https://www.python.org/){: target="_blank" rel="noopener noreferrer"} is recommended.
    - Familiarity with gradients and how to calculate them from vector calculus.
    - Familiarity with random variables and probability distributions from probability theory.
    - Familiarity with concepts from machine learning (e.g. EECS 445) will be helpful.

 ## Textbook

-There is no required textbook for this course, however optional readings will be suggested from the textbook, ["Deep Learning" by Ian Goodfellow and Yoshua Bengio and Aaron Courville](https://www.deeplearningbook.org){:target="_blank"}.
+There is no required textbook for this course, however optional readings will be suggested from the textbook, ["Deep Learning" by Ian Goodfellow and Yoshua Bengio and Aaron Courville](https://www.deeplearningbook.org){: target="_blank" rel="noopener noreferrer"}.

 ## Lectures

 Lectures will take place in-person with remote accessibility (synchronous and asynchronous).

 In-person lectures will be held on **Tuesdays and Thursdays from 3:00-4:30 PM EST in room 1060 FMCRB**.
-Remote access will be available through [Zoom (Meeting ID: 936 5222 5304)](https://umich.zoom.us/j/93652225304){:target="_blank"}
+Remote access will be available through [Zoom (Meeting ID: 936 5222 5304)](https://umich.zoom.us/j/93652225304){: target="_blank" rel="noopener noreferrer"}

 ## Discussion Sections

 Discussions will take place in-person with remote accessibility (synchronous and asynchronous).

 In-person discussions will be held on **Fridays from 4:30-5:30 PM EST in room 1060 FMCRB**.
-Remote access will be available through [Zoom (Meeting ID: 936 5222 5304)](https://umich.zoom.us/j/93652225304){:target="_blank"}.
+Remote access will be available through [Zoom (Meeting ID: 936 5222 5304)](https://umich.zoom.us/j/93652225304){: target="_blank" rel="noopener noreferrer"}.

 ## Programming Projects